 - Better Climate for long-term study and living

 - Cheaper living budget (Checking the post: HOW MUCH DOES IT COST TO LEARN CHINESE IN CHINA)

 - A rich touring resource for you to enjoy the exploration out of the class.
 (Checking out these places for weekend when you study in Kunming)

 - Enjoying the Benefits for Keats students

-Learning Chinese in Kunming with Keats School, you will enjoy a wonderful language trip and special cultural immersive experience in China!
+Learning Chinese in Kunming with Keats School will enjoy a wonderful language trip and a special cultural immersive experience in China!